 Every entrepreneur is excited about the first step of starting a business, which is giving it a legal identity by getting a company registered.
 Companies are governed through legal documents that pan out the do’s and don’ts for it.
 Commonly known as company charter, Memorandum of Association (MOA) and Articles of Association (AOA) define company’s scope of work and its internal management.
 Drafting of these documents is one of the most critical steps in Private Limited Company registration process.

 Memorandum and Articles are supreme legal documents forming the company’s constitution.
 They are indispensable, and the foundation of a company stands on it.
 Therefore, drafting them requires utmost precision and clarity.
 Let us look into the meaning and importance of articles of association and memorandum of association.

-What are MoA and AoA?
+What is MoA and AoA?

 MoA is an abbreviation for Memorandum of Association, and AoA stands for Articles of Association.
 They safeguard and structure your business, helping in establishing the company’s identity, working methodology, and goal.